Tamra Judge Shares ‘RHOC’ Season 14 Cast Photo, See Who Was Missing And Who’s Been Added

 Last month, after Windham-Burke was first spotted filming scenes for The Real Housewives of Orange County Season 14 with Beador and Dodd at The Quiet Woman restaurant in Southern California, an insider spoke out, revealing that the mother of seven appeared to be getting along well with the entire cast.

 “It’s too soon to tell, but Braunwyn seems to have adapted to the other girls pretty quickly,” a source told Radar Online in February.

 “It is rare for Shannon to take a liking to a new cast member like she has to Braunwyn but that isn’t a bad thing.”

-Although Windham-Burke appeared to turn up with the rest of the cast immediately after Gunvalson’s alleged demotion occurred,the insider went on to say that she wasn’t added to the show as a replacement for Gunvalson.
+Although Windham-Burke appeared to turn up with the rest of the cast immediately after Gunvalson’s alleged demotion occurred, the insider went on to say that she wasn’t added to the show as a replacement for Gunvalson.
 Instead, producers had reportedly had their eye on her for some time.

 “Vicki wasn’t replaced by Braunwyn!
 She was eyed to join the cast even before all this stuff went down with Vicki,” the source explained.